- Cuckoo Stud

 the APS*

-# For new colour acceptance by The Orpington Club (of Australia) the Club's protocol must be adhered to
+# for new colour acceptance by The Orpington Club (of Australia) demands that the Club's protocol be adhered to

 3X3X4 = once the development has been completed to the point the birds look like Orpingtons =